 Academics, local authority directors and others have raised concerns over the ethics of putting machine learning to work within children’s social care, in particular around how data is shared and used in future.

-Algorithms’ expansion into children’s services was highlighted in Guardian reports during 2018, which named five councils – Bristol, Essex, Thurrock, Hackney, Newham – as having developed or begun using a such system.
+Algorithms’ expansion into children’s services was highlighted in Guardian reports during 2018, which named a number of councils – including Bristol, Thurrock, Hackney, Newham – as having developed or begun using a such system.

-Of that list, Bristol and Essex are also involved with BIT, commonly known as the ‘nudge unit’.
+Of that list, Bristol has also been involved with BIT, commonly known as the ‘nudge unit’.
 The organisation was originally part of the Cabinet Office but was part-privatised in 2014 and is now co-owned by the charity Nesta, a partner in the children’s social care What Works Centre.